Welcome to Moneycube’s annual roundup of the best investments available in Ireland.

 Best investment to invest money in Ireland for wealth preservation

-Ruffer Investment Company is a fund that’s focused on preserving the real value of your capital.
+That’s why we’re tipping Ruffer Investment Company for a second year running.
+This fund is focused on preserving the real value of your capital.
 Described by its managers as the ‘alternative to alternatives’, it has not always been popular in a decade where tech stocks have ruled the markets.
-But it could come into its own in an inflationary environment.
+But it came into its own last year to preserve investors’ capital, staying flat in Euro terms.

-Run from Edinburgh, UK, by Trinity College graduate Hamish Baillie, there are several reasons to consider Ruffer to preserve your wealth as part of an investment portfolio.
+Run from Edinburgh, UK, there are several reasons to consider Ruffer to preserve your wealth as part of an investment portfolio.

 1. A true alternative

 Ruffer offers exposures which are non-correlated with a typical equity and bond portfolio.
 Some describe it as a hedge fund.
-For example, gold makes up 7.7% of the fund, options 6.9%, and cash is almost 9.6%, giving the managers firepower to capitalise on opportunities.
+For example, gold makes up 4.5% of the fund, options 18.5%, and cash and short bonds over 35%, giving the managers firepower to capitalise on opportunities.

 2. Ruffer’s not afraid to be radical